Change theme

 A white wall with an old push-button switch

-My light switch, which was used for my theme switcher sound.
+My light switch, which was used for my theme switcher sound (Yes, I was standing there recording my light switch).
 So in a way, you actually switch my light on and off.

 Now send the sound to your computer, and here we have to cut it up.
 A free and easy-to-use tool is Audacity.